Virginia Beach Trusts Attorneys

 - Provide income to a surviving spouse or children

 The ILIT will be the policy owner and beneficiary.
 After you establish the trust, you can use your annual gift tax exclusion to make cash gifts to your trust.
-With this strategy, beneficiaries forgo the present gift and the trustee uses the remaining gift to pay the premium on the life insurance policy.
-ILITs can also be structured to provide income to a surviving spouse with the remainder going to children from a previous marriage.
-You can even set up an ILIT to distribute a limited amount of the insurance proceeds over a period of time if you are worried your child might be financially irresponsible.
+With this strategy, beneficiaries forgo the present gift, and the trustee uses the remaining gift to pay the premium on the life insurance policy.
+ILITs can also be structured to provide income to a surviving spouse, with the remainder going to children from a previous marriage.
+You can even set up an ILIT to distribute a limited amount of the insurance proceeds over some time if you are worried your child might be financially irresponsible.

 Qualified Personal Residence Trusts

-A Qualified Personal Residence Trust (QPRT) allows you to give away your house or vacation home at a great discount, freeze its value for estate tax purposes, and still continue to live in it.
+A Qualified Personal Residence Trust (QPRT) allows you to give away your house or vacation home at a significant discount, freeze its value for estate tax purposes, and continue to live in it.

 With a QPRT, You transfer the title to your house to the trust while reserving the right to live in the house for a specified number of years.
-After you live in the home for the specified amount of time, it will pass on to your children or other beneficiaries without incurring additional estate or gift taxes.
+After you live in the home for a set amount, it will pass on to your children or other beneficiaries without incurring additional estate or gift taxes.

-At the end of the specified period, you can continue to live in the home but you will have to pay rent to your family or designated beneficiary to avoid having to include the residence in your estate.
+You can continue living in the home at the end of the specified period.
+Still, you will have to pay rent to your family or designated beneficiary to avoid including the residence in your estate.
 The benefit of this trust is that it can reduce the value of your taxable estate, though the rent income does have income tax consequences for your family.

-Another benefit of the QPRT is that it also serves as an excellent asset/creditor protection vehicle since you no longer technically own the property once the trust is established and your residence is transferred to the QPRT.
+Another benefit of the QPRT is that it also serves as an excellent asset/creditor protection vehicle since you no longer technically own the property once the trust is established.
+Your residence is transferred to the QPRT.

 Trusts for Minors

-Clients throughout Virginia Beach turn to our skilled attorneys to devise comprehensive strategies for leaving money to their children or their grandchildren in a trust.
-This is typically done to make sure the money will be there for the children’s benefit for things like support, education, medical expenses, etc. Once the children reach a certain age or achievement level (such as obtaining a bachelor’s degree), they can take money out of the trust to do with as they please.
+Clients throughout Virginia Beach turn to our skilled attorneys to devise comprehensive strategies to leave money to their children or grandchildren in a trust.
+This is typically done to ensure the money will be there for the children’s benefit, such as support, education, medical expenses, etc. Once the children reach a certain age or achievement level (such as obtaining a bachelor’s degree), they can take money out of the trust to do as they please.

 A Family Name That You Can Trust